danielk333/phd-course-software-development/content/handouts/programming.md

 : Install your package into your virtual environment (look up editable install with `-e`).
 : Create 2 functions in two separate [modules](https://docs.python.org/3/tutorial/modules.html) inside your package.
 One function should reverse a list and the other should take two lists as input, reverse the first list and then interleave every other argument of two lists outputting a single new list.
 You should import the list-reveral function from the other module ([hint: intra-package-references](https://docs.python.org/3/tutorial/modules.html#intra-package-references)).
 : Create a scripts in a different location than were the package is that uses this function from the package to interleave the following two strings: `'VOG!lo olH'` and `'el,Wrd ROY'`.

+Consume material
+: In the sections above it would be good to watch the linked videos in "History of programming languages" and a few in the "Concepts" and at least have a look at the links.

 Python `with` keyword and file handling
 : Implement a function in your package that uses the following: [with](https://docs.python.org/3/reference/compound_stmts.html#with), [encode](https://docs.python.org/3/library/stdtypes.html#str.encode), and [decode](https://docs.python.org/3/library/stdtypes.html#bytes.decode) to save an input string in a binary file.
 Also implement a function to load a string from a binary file.